AshishSalaskar1/Colab-Let_it_run-Extension/README.md

 ## How To Use:
 	1. Open your Colab notebook and connect to the runtime
-	2. When you want to move away from your system and stop disconnection, click on the Extension and click on the "ON" button.
+	2. When you want to move away from your system and prevent disconnection, click on the Extension and click on the "ON" button.
 	3. Once you are done and you want to stop Auto Disconnection, just click on the extension icon and click on "STOP" button

 ### Improvements
 - User Interface Improvements
 - Add timer to allow user to select idle interval
 - Reconnect Kernel in case of crashes
-- Notification once the running Colab cell is completed
+- Notification sent once the running Colab cell is completed